 Computer products alter their charging port every few years, forcing tangled drawers full of chargers into landfill.
 Which doesn’t really matter because the darned chargers seem to stop working two months after purchase anyway.

 People spend their Saturdays at the plaza replacing those chargers.
 Buying the new season crockery.
 And another 20 tea towels.

-Apart from the environmental problems of all this rampant production, most of us just have too much stuff.
+Apart from the environmental problems of all this rampant production and consumerism, most of us just have too much stuff.

 Too much stuff and counting

 Being surrounded by belongings has a lot more cons than pros. it might seem handy to have 20 tea towels, but we still can’t find one when we need it.
 And can’t put new ones away because the cupboards are full.

 Piles of laundry, toys and miscellaneous household items with nowhere to go find new places on benches and floors.
 Meanwhile we seem to lose autonomy over how we live.
 This can curtail creativity, clarity and freedom.
 Our house is meant to be a sanctuary where we go to recharge.

 There is time and money wasted searching for and replacing items.
 There is difficulty keeping your house clean.
 And most importantly a sense of overwhelm with a messy house that controls you, rather than you controlling the house.